werat/werat.github.io/content/posts/2022-10-10-how-wine-works-101/index.md

 <!-- I don't know why 697px gives the best results, but with other values the image looks blurry -->
 ![call stack of process running with Wine](6.png "697px")

+> Want to know how it's possible to have a call stack with *both* Windows and Linux bits?
+Check out my other article [Debugging Wine with LLDB and VSCode](/blog/debugging-wine-with-lldb-and-vscode/)!

 The syscall dispatcher is a bridge between the Windows world and the Linux world.
 It takes care of the calling conventions -- allocates some stack space, moves the registers around, etc. Once the execution is in the Linux library (`ntdll.so`), we're free to use any regular Linux APIs (e.g. libc or syscall) and can actually read/write files, lock/unlock mutexes and so on.

 ## Is that it?